syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-detect-merged-cells-in-Excel.md

 # How to detect merged cells in Excel?

-The merged cells in an Excel worksheet can be detected through [MergedCells](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorksheet~MergedCells.html) of **IWorksheet**.
+The merged cells in an Excel worksheet can be detected through [MergedCells](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_MergedCells) of IWorksheet.
 The following complete code snippet explains this.

 {% tabs %}